Akecel/BobApp-API/README.md

 ### Authentification

-The users of the application must be able to register or to connect in order to secure the data, for this we know how to choose a Mobile Passwordless SMS Authentication to secure and promote the user experience.
+The users of the application must be able to register or to connect in order to secure the data, for that we chose a Mobile Passwordless SMS Authentication to secure and promote the user experience.

 ```
     USER  <-------------------------------------> BACKEND